 In more serious cases, a doctor surgically inserts a shunt (small tube) into the chest cavity.
 This helps redirect the fluid from the chest to the abdomen, where it can be easily removed.
 Pleurectomy, in which part of the pleural lining is surgically removed, is also an option in very severe cases.

 Treatment for minor cases of pleural effusion is minimally invasive.
 Most people recover within a few days.
 Minor complications from treatment include slight pain and discomfort, which often go away with time.
 Some cases of pleural effusion can have more serious complications, depending on the severity of the condition and treatment used.

 - pulmonary edema or fluid in the lungs, which can result from draining too much fluid through thoracentisis

 - infection or bleeding

-- low blood pressure, which can result when fluid is drained too rapidly
+- low blood pressure, which can result from draining fluid too rapidly

 These complications, while serious, are very rare.
 Your doctor will help determine the most effective treatment option, and will discuss the benefits and risks of each procedure.